Improving Access to Inputs Among Small-Holder Women Farmers

-The Pathways program seeks to increase poor women’s productivity and empowerment in more equitable agriculture systems at scale using a strong gender focus, working with ST and SC communities in two rural districts of Kalahandi and Kandhamal of Odisha State in India.
-To address agricultural input access disparities, the program tested an innovation that brings affordable inputs closer to farmers—agricultural kiosks.
-With supplementary funding from Cargill, Inc., Pathways is working to close the input supply gap, using agricultural kiosks as sustainable providers of inputs and market information to assist farmers.
-Kiosks are placed in close proximity to Pathways villages and within access to well-paved roads, eliminating the burden of farmers traveling 25+ kilometers to blocks where they previously went to purchase inputs.
+The Pathways program seeks to increase poor women’s productivity and empowerment in more equitable agriculture systems at scale using a strong gender focus, working in the rural districts of Kalahandi and Kandhamal of Odisha State in India.
+To address agricultural input access disparities, the program tested an innovation that brings affordable inputs closer to farmers —agricultural kiosks.
+Pathways is working to close the input supply gap, using agricultural kiosks as sustainable providers of inputs and market information to assist farmers.
+Kiosks are placed in close proximity to villages and within access to well-paved roads, eliminating the burden of farmers traveling 25+ kilometers to blocks where they previously went to purchase inputs.
 This case study assesses the impact of agricultural kiosks on access to inputs among women farmers in India.